Skip to Content

 12. Oshinko Roll

 While not as widely known in the US, Oshinko is pickled Japanese radish, or daikon radish.
-While the daikon radish looks like a white carrot before being pickled, yellow food coloring is often added to the vinegar, salt and sugar pickling solution giving the Oshinko a yellow color.
-Typically prepared as a maki roll, this usually only includes Oshinko, rice and the nori wrap.
-Like most sushi rolls, it’s served with wasabi, pickled ginger and soy sauce.
-The simplicity of the roll and refreshing flavor of the Oshinko make this roll worth a try.
+While the daikon radish looks like a white carrot before being pickled, yellow food coloring is often added to the vinegar, salt, and sugar pickling solution giving the Oshinko a yellow color.
+Typically prepared as a maki roll, this usually only includes Oshinko, rice, and the nori wrap.
+Like most sushi rolls, it’s served with wasabi, pickled ginger, and soy sauce.
+The simplicity of this roll and the refreshing flavor of the Oshinko make this roll worth a try.

 Check out the following article for a great Oshinko roll recipe and video: Delicious Oshinko Roll Recipe